 Welcome to TBI!

-As our mission statement says, “Temple Beth Israel is a warm, welcoming inclusive community, creating lives of meaning and striving to bring healing to the world.”
-Our religious and spiritual programs allow our congregants to connect with Judaism in personal and meaningful ways.
-Our Religious School (“Beit Sefer”) offers a place for our children to learn about Jewish history, language, and tradition.
-For over 30 years, our Preschool has offered 2 to 5-year-olds an opportunity to play and explore in a Jewish context.
-We are very proud of our Adult Jewish Learning programs which offer year-round opportunities to explore past and current Jewish topics, and our Choir which integrates spiritual and uplifting music into our services.
+We endeavor to act on our mission statement in a variety of ways.
+“Temple Beth Israel is a warm, inclusive community, creating lives of meaning and striving to bring healing to the world.”
+Our religious and spiritual programs encourage congregants to connect with Judaism in meaningful and personal ways.
+Our Religious School (“Beit Sefer”) is a place where our children learn Jewish history, language, and tradition through a project-based approach designed to engage children by bringing Judaism into their lives in ways that interest them.

-If you are interested in tikkun olam (repairing the world), we have a vibrant Social Action committee working on housing/homelessness, refugee assistance, and direct service to the community, including our annual High Holy Days food drive.
+If you are interested in tikkun olam (repairing the world), a Social Action and Social Justice committee works on legislative initiatives that promote Jewish values, housing/homelessness, refugee assistance, and direct service to the community, including our annual High Holy Days food drive.

-Deena Benjamin, President, TBI Board of Trustees
+Laura Zuckerman, President, TBI Board of Trustees

 Email Laura Zuckerman, President, TBI Board of Trustees